Sup2point0/Assort/~poetry/Abs_ence.md

 singularity in the soul
 annihilation of the whole

+emptiness gnaws away from within,
+and we exist, but we do not
+for all we can feel in every inch of skin
+is the pain of something beautiful lost.

+no sadness greater than losing yourself,
+no sound harsher than the silence of loss.

 in time the world returns to as it was before
 and in this solitude the night bleeds into day
 inside we stow and guard our one last mourn,